Estimated reading time: 4 minutes

 Besides going out for dinner and giving presents and flowers to their loved ones, the Thais commonly use this day to tie the knot.
 In the district Bang Rak, also known as the “village of love”, thousands of couples wait for hours at the office to register their marriage.
 Each of these couples hopes to receive one of the twelve gold marriage certificates, which will be given away only on Valentine’s day.
 However, would it be Thailand if you just could go to a register office?
 Of course not.

 You might also be interested in: How To Get The Most Out Of Bangkok

 Some people say marriage is an adventure, and in this case, they are right!
 From underwater wedding ceremonies to jumping out of an aircraft and hitching up in mid-air, everything is possible in Thailand during Valentine’s Day!
 In 2013, a couple kissed for more than 58 hours and 35 minutes without interruption – no food, no break for a little run to the toilet, no chance for a fresh bubblegum, but yes, a new world record.
 Going to the extreme seems to be common in “The Land of Smiles”, especially when Cupid is lurking around the corner so you better watch out!

-This text was written by our intern Sarah.
+This text was written by our former intern, Sarah.